 More about the club

 Cantabrigian Rowing Club is based in Cambridge, England.
 It started in 1950 as a club for the pupils and old boys of the Cambridgeshire High School for Boys (now the Hills Road Sixth Form College).
-In the 1960′s Cantabrigian, known locally as ‘Cantabs’, became an open club and has been accepting general membership ever since.
-The club is a member of the Cambridgeshire Rowing Association (the CRA), and we are based at our own Boat House (with a weights room, ergo room and other facilities) off St. Andrew’s Road, Chesterton, Cambridge.
-We have exciting plans to redevelop our Boat House and regular updates to progress will be available on this site from time to time.
+In 1981 Cantabrigian, known locally as ‘Cantabs’, became an open club and has been accepting general membership ever since.
+The club is a member of the Cambridgeshire Rowing Association (the CRA), and we are based at our own Boat House off St. Andrew’s Road, Chesterton, Cambridge.
 We also rent facilities at the CRA boathouse off Kimberley Road, Cambridge, UK.

 Please feel free to take a look round our site, although some areas are restricted to club members.
-If you are ready to join, please visit How to Join Us, under the Visitors menu.
+If you are ready to join, please visit How to Join Us, under the ‘About’ menu above.